-What happens if you break an apartment lease?
+What happens if you break an apartment or rental home lease?

-Whether you have a problem with your landlord, need to move for a new job, or found a better place to live, breaking an apartment lease may have consequences.
-While you can break a lease early, you can't always do so without paying a fee or, in some cases, facing a potential lawsuit.
-Read your contract thoroughly to understand your options before breaking an apartment lease.
+Whether you have a problem with your landlord, need to move for a new job, or found a better place to live, breaking an apartment or rental home lease may have consequences.
+While you can end a lease early, you can't always do so without paying a fee or, in some cases, facing a potential lawsuit.
+State laws also vary when it comes to penalties for breaking a lease.
+Read your contract thoroughly to understand your options before breaking a lease.

 Explore Progressive's editorial standards for Answers articles to find out why you can trust the insurance information you find here.